iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > Program tells me my last scan for potential exposure was oct 11th.
 I always have bluetooth and location services turned on as requested.
 I even turn on wifi almost daily to quickly update any programs on my phone.
 No apparent way to force a database exposure check.<br> :date: __2020-11-04 09:59:53__

-> My housemates & I have all tested positive but we can't report it in the app because the health department hasn't contacted any of us so there is no PIN code.<br> :date: __2020-10-22 02:52:42__

 #### 1-star reviews